-- New South Wales Department of Primary Industries, Department of Planning and Environment and Department of Industry, Skills and Regional Development; - · Victoria Department of Environment, Land, Water and Planning; - Queensland Department of Natural Resources and Mines, Department of Agriculture and Fisheries, Department of Energy and Water Supply and Department of Environment and Heritage Protection;
+- · Department of Natural Resources and Mines; - Department of Agriculture and Fisheries; - Department of Energy and Water Supply; and - Department of Environment and Heritage Protection.

+South Australia

+- · Department of Environment, Water and Natural Resources; and - · Department of Primary Industries and Regions.

+Western Australia

-- South Australia Department of Environment, Water and Natural Resources and Department of Primary Industries and Regions; - Western Australia Department of Water, Department of Agriculture and Food, Department of Environment Regulation, Department of Fisheries and Department of Lands; - Tasmania Department of Primary Industries, Parks, Water and Environment; - Australian Capital Territory Environmental Protection Authority; and - · Northern Territory Department of Land Resource Management.
+- Department of Water and Environmental Regulation; - Department of Agriculture and Food; - Department of Primary Industries and Regional Development; and - Department of Planning, Lands and Heritage and Environment Protection Authority.

+Tasmania

+Department of Primary Industries, Parks, Water and Environment

+Australian Capital Territory

+Environmental Protection Authority.

+Northern Territory

+Department of Environment and Natural Resources.

-Each state government department may then create an agency or authority charged with the regulatory authority to manage, approve and control land uses, environment risks, pests and diseases, biosecurity, and generally seek to improve economic and social outcomes for rural industries and agribusinesses.
+Each state or territory government department may then create an agency or authority charged with the regulatory authority to manage, approve and control land uses, environment risks, pests and diseases, biosecurity, and generally seek to improve economic and social outcomes for rural industries and agribusinesses.

-In addition, the federal government departments, namely the Department of Agriculture and Water Resources, Department of Environment and Energy, and Department of Infrastructure and Regional Development, manage Crown (or government-owned) land and also prescribe laws for the management of environmental impacts arising out of agricultural enterprises.
+In addition, the federal government departments - the Department of Agriculture and Water Resources; Department of Environment and Energy; and Department of Infrastructure and Regional Development - manage Crown (ie, government-owned) land and also prescribe laws for the management of environmental impacts arising out of agricultural enterprises.

 The Constitution of Australia says that Commonwealth laws are to be followed if the laws of a state ever conflict with the laws of the Commonwealth.
 The Australian federal judiciary may also step in with powers to review decisions by state judiciaries.